NikKowPHP/social-brain/introduction.md

 > *   National Alliance on Mental Illness (NAMI): [nami.org](https://nami.org/Home)
 ---

-Think of it as your personal training manual, a **30-day challenge to upgrade your social operating system.** Each chapter will give you a new tool and a "Logbook Entry" to track your progress as you level up.
+Think of it as your personal training manual.
+To make this journey manageable, we have included **The 30-Day Conductor's Challenge in Appendix C** to help you upgrade your social operating system one week at a time.
 By the end, you'll be able to conduct your own orchestra in boardrooms, at the dinner table, and everywhere in between.

 Your brain is a magnificent orchestra.
 But in high-stakes moments, it often feels like chaos.
 You are already the conductor of this orchestra.
 The problem is, no one ever handed you the baton.